General Questions & Questions for Families

 How is the House funded?

 By generous supporters like you!
 Over 80 percent of our operating funds come from individuals, organizations and businesses in the tri-state area and beyond.
 It costs about $500,000 annually to operate our Ronald McDonald House.
 The majority of that amount is raised through individual and corporate donations.
 There are 21 avenues of ways to financially support our RMHC!
-Whether it’s collecting pop tabs, attending one of our special events, making a donation in honor or memory of someone, even donating your vehicle – there are many ways you can ensure that our RMHC is able to keep families close.
+Whether it’s collecting pop tabs, attending one of our special events, making a donation in honor or memory of someone, even donating your vehicle – there are many ways you can ensure that our RMHC is able to help families stay together at a time when they need each other most.

 Does McDonald’s Corporation subsidize the House?

-From the opening of the first Ronald McDonald House in 1974 in Philadelphia, PA, the entire McDonald’s system (Owner/Operators, Suppliers, Employees & Customers) continues to be a great supporter of our mission.
+From the opening of the first Ronald McDonald House in 1974 in Philadelphia, PA, the entire McDonald’s system (Owner/Operators, Suppliers, Employees & Customers) has chosen to be a mission partner.
 Local McDonald’s restaurant Owner/Operators and the McDonald’s Corporation fund between 15 and 20 percent of our annual operating costs.
 This funding includes but is not limited to: in-store canister donations and newspaper sales, Happy Meal proceeds, and annual gifts from McDonald’s restaurant Owner/Operators.
 RMHC relies on the support of the entire community and greatly values donations from other corporate partners.

 How can I support the Evansville Ronald McDonald House Chapter?